Israaelhouch/TextClassifier/readme.md

 # 🗂️ News Classification with Logistic Regression

-A text classification project that categorizes news articles into fields like sports, politics, and tech using logistic regression.
+A text classification project that categorizes text description into fields like sports, politics, and tech using logistic regression.

 ---